TimShier/odma-code/README.md

 First off, welcome to the geeky depths of Github.

-Please feel free to navigate to the correct section and use this to get a up-to-date version of the code as I work through it.
+Please feel free to navigate to the correct section and use this to get an up-to-date version of the code as I work through it.

 Cheers,